 A Cow in a Human Suit

 Do you ever think to yourself, “why am I the only person in the room still laughing?”
-Shortly followed by, “Why am I finding humans in a cow suit so funny?
-To then think to yourself, “have I maybe got something wrong with me that hasn’t yet been diagnosed with?”
-Well, that was me AND Scott and Jack and the Beanstalk.
+Shortly followed by, “Why am I finding humans in a cow suit so funny?”
+To then think to yourself, “have I maybe got something wrong with me that hasn’t yet been diagnosed?”
+Well, that was me AND Aye 2.0 at Jack and the Beanstalk.
 I don’t want to ruin it but at the same time, this is the best panto cow I have ever seen.
 And I’ve seen a lot of panto cows.
 Oh no I haven’t?
-Oh yes I have.
+Oh yes, I have.

 Fit else are ye gonna have in your Aiberdeen panto but an irritating seagull named scraps?
 Seagulls weren’t really much of a thing in Inverness.
 But in Aberdeen, they are rife.
 It wasn’t until I was walking through an Asda carpark with a burger in my hand, for a seagull to land on my head and pinch it, for me to understand quite the extent of the havoc that local gulls wreak in the city.
 And the further into Aberdeenshire you get, the rougher the birds are… In Cruden Bay, the gulls look like they’ve just done a 2-year stint in Magaluf.
 The city should consider itself lucky.